dongCode/zc-rn/docs/react/introduce.en-US.md

 Please read our [CONTRIBUTING.md](https://github.com/ant-design/ant-design-mobile-rn/blob/master/.github/CONTRIBUTING.md) first.

-If you'd like to help us improve @ant-design/react-native, just create a [Pull Request](https://github.com/ant-design/ant-design-mobile-rn/pulls).
+If you'd like to help us improve zc-rn, just create a [Pull Request](https://github.com/ant-design/ant-design-mobile-rn/pulls).
 Feel free to report bugs and issues [here](https://github.com/ant-design/ant-design-mobile-rn/issues/new).

 > If you're new to posting issues, we ask that you read [_How To Ask Questions The Smart Way_](http://www.catb.org/~esr/faqs/smart-questions.html) and [How to Ask a Question in Open Source Community](https://github.com/seajs/seajs/issues/545) and [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html) prior to posting.
 Well written bug reports help us help you!